 - If you want a great crunchy pop of protein, sprinkle chia seeds on muffins, in bread, or in your favorite salad dressing.
-Each tablespoon of tiny seeds gives you a couple grams of protein and a lot of antioxidants, which can prevent illness and disease.
+Each tablespoon of tiny seeds gives you a couple of grams of protein and a lot of antioxidants, which can prevent illness and disease.

 - Wheat germ packs a lot of goodness in a small sprinkle.
 Add it liberally to hot cereal, on ice cream, in homemade granola bars, or sprinkled on a peanut butter and jelly sandwich.
 The nutty flavor and high amounts of protein, fiber, and vitamin E, make this an excellent source of nutrition.

-There you go, some great protein sources to help change-up your diet and ensure you eat enough protein throughout the day.
+There you go, some great protein sources to help change up your diet and ensure you eat enough protein throughout the day.

 If you ever feel like there aren’t enough healthy protein sources out there, then think again… They are all around you!